cmillerbigbeard/f5-agility-labs-iam/docs/class3/module1/lab02.rst

 Task 2 - Create HTTP Connector Transport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will create an HTTP Connector Transport profile to provide connection details such as DNS.

 #.
 Click on **Access** --> Click on **Authentication** --> Click on **HTTP Connector** --> Click on **HTTP Connector Transport**

     |image8|